 Program Goals and Components

 Graduation from a doctoral program is not a sole function of successful completion of course work.
-Students must also pass their comprehensive exam after two years of study and successfully defend both their research proposal and their doctoral dissertation.
+Students must also pass their comprehensive exam after two years of study and successfully defend both their research proposal and their doctoral dissertation in order to obtain the doctoral degree.
 The Leadership Studies doctoral program has five basic goals which highlight the competencies that must be achieved and documented through the successful completion of five basic program components listed below.